 Attention: News desks

-Where: Booth Auditorium, UC Berkeley School of Law, northwest corner of Bancroft Way at Piedmont Avenue.
+Friday’s events will take place at the law school’s Goldberg Room.
+The UC Berkeley School of Law is at the northwest corner of Bancroft Way at Piedmont Avenue.
 See the campus map at: http://www.berkeley.edu/map/.
-The private dinner will be at Adagia, a restaurant across from the law school.

 Additional contact info: Janet Gilmore, Media Relations